 Caleb is a Principal at Bend Accounting PC, a full service accounting firm in Bend.

-Andrea is the owner of Sage Coach, Inc. A sage expert in leadership and entrepreneurship, Andrea brings 36 years of business experience to her work.
-She works with C-level executives, movers and shakers in Human Resources, and all leaders.
-She is the author of An Entrepreneur's Trail Guide.
+Andrea, who is still working in retirement, is the owner of Sage Coach, Inc..
+An expert in leadership and entrepreneurship, Andrea brings 41 years of business experience to her work.
+She works with C-level executives, movers and shakers in Human Resources, entrepreneurs, and all leaders.
+She is the author of An Entrepreneur's Trail Guide and Play to Your Strengths.
+She has been a Master Certified Coach since 2003, and loves facilitating her OK1 Team.
+She is an avid reader, a desert hiker, and an amateur watercolor artist.

 Linden Gross is a bestselling writer, successful writing coach and blog coach, and the founder of the One Stop Writing Shop.
 Drawing on her editing and writing background, as well as her experience with and love for teaching, she helps make her clients' messages and writing sound like them—only better.
 Tapping into her love of travel and background as a national journalist and travel writer, Linden is also the driving force behind Oregon LocalGetaways, where people can find great deals on drive-to destinations.